Density of PET

 Higher-density materials generally have a higher degree of crystallization and, thus, exhibit better mechanical characteristics.

-In terms of physical properties, PET’s Density can have an impact on its transparency and optical properties as well.
+Regarding physical properties, PET’s Density can also impact its transparency and optical properties.

 Materials with higher density tend to display improved optical clarity and increased transparency, making them well-suited for applications in fields such as packaging, consumer goods, and electronic displays.